- Description & Prices (Seeds & Shipping)

 Q: What makes your cucumbers better than other cucumber varieties on the market?

 A: The Carosello and Armenian-type cucumber varieties I offer are bitter-free, burpless rare heirloom cucumber seeds.
+Our goal is to offer the most delicious gourmet fresh-eating cucumbers that can be found anywhere.
 Many varieties possess specific shapes, contours, coloring, or incredible flavor that make them stand out from other cucumber varieties.
 Although they originate from southern Europe (mostly Italy) these cucumber varieties can (and do) grow anywhere you can grow regular cucumbers and perform even better in hot climates.

 Q: Why don’t I see more of these cucumbers in the supermarket?